GFDRR/CCDR-tools/_sources/docs/climate-indices.md

 ---
 align: center
 ---
-Example of mean standardardised anomaly plotted for one climate index over Pakistan, timeserie up to 2100,  3 SSP scenarios - mean at country level.
+Example of mean standardardised anomaly (ensemble median) plotted for one climate index over Pakistan, timeserie up to 2100,  3 SSP scenarios - mean at country level.
 ```